COVID-19 Safety Plan

 To ensure the safety of our customers and technicians, the following protocol has been established for all appointments:

-If you or anyone you’ve been in contact with is sick or may potentially be sick, please let us know as soon as possible so that we may reschedule the appointment.
+If anyone in your household is sick, please let us know so we may reschedule the appointment.

 Contactless payment via Venmo is preferred.